 There are common techniques for audiovisual communication, which are as follows:

 - Use of Voice: Human voice has a major role in oral communication.
 Depend on the situation, our voice becomes hard, harsh, soft or moderate.
-Appropriate work helps up to control a situation, for example; when we are angry, we speak in a loud voice, it states about our emotion.
+Appropriate work helps up to control a situation, for example; when we are angry, we speak in a loud voice, it states about our emotions.
 When we are in a good mood, we use the soft voice and therefore our mental state is reflected clearly.

 - Calling Bell: It is used to call a person or to inform the desired person.
-The sound of calling bell indicates that the caller is asking someone to come or want somebody immediately.
+The sound of the calling bell indicates that the caller is asking someone to come or want somebody immediately.

 - Ringing Bell: It also signifies different meanings to a different section of people.
-For example: In a school, there is a use of bell to aware the teachers and students regarding time.
+For example: In a school, there is a use of a bell to aware of the teachers and students regarding time.
 Also in a rail station, there is a bell used by the stationmaster to permit the standing train to leave the station.